xiuqili-xl/FORCE11-PREreview-Club-May2026/README.md

 Several points should be kept in mind when interpreting the code and outputs:

-* The scripts were written for rapid review and exploratory checking.
+* The scripts were written for rapid review and exploratory checking
-* Some outputs are inspected in the R console or viewer rather than saved as separate result files.
+* Some outputs are inspected in the R console or viewer rather than saved as separate result files
 * Source datasets contain additional metadata that are referenced during the analysis, but are not captured in this repository
-* OpenAlex data may change over time, so regenerated results may differ from the saved snapshot.
+* OpenAlex data may change over time, so regenerated results may differ from the saved snapshot

 **Please cite the original datasets directly when reusing or discussing the data.**